orpheus-db/implementation/README.md

 dh run
 ```

 OrpheusDB supports a rich syntax of SQL statements on versions and CVDs.
 During the execution of these steatements, OrpheusDB will detect keywords like `CVD` so it knows the query is against one or more CVDs.
-There are mainly the following two types of queries supported.
+There are mainly the following two types of queries supported:

 1. Query against known version(s) of a particular dataset
 2. Query against unknown version(s) of a particular dataset

 To query against known version(s), the version number needs to be specified.
-In the following example, OrpheusDB will select the `employee_id` and  `age` columns from CVD dataset1 whose version id is equal to either `1` or `2`.
+In the following example, OrpheusDB will select the `employee_id` and  `age` columns from CVD `dataset1` whose version id is equal to either `1` or `2`.
 ```
 SELECT employee_id, age FROM VERSION 1,2 OF CVD dataset1;
 ```

-If version number is unknown, OrpheusDB supports queries where the desired version number is also identified.
+If version number is unknown, OrpheusDB supports queries where the desired version numbers are also identified.
 In the following examples, OrpheusDB will select all the version ids that have one or more records whose age is less than 25.
-It is worth noting that the `GROUP BY` clause is required to aggregate on version number.
+It is worth noting that the `GROUP BY` clause is required to aggregate on version numbers.
 ```
 SELECT vid FROM CVD dataset1 WHERE age < 25 GROUP BY vid;
 ```